-Bouvet appreciates the importance of clear ethical guidelines for its employees.
+Bouvet Norge appreciates the importance of having clear ethical guidelines for its employees.
 As a consultancy, compliance with these is particularly important.
-These guidelines include always giving the client the advice which is best for it, observing applicable legislation and statutory regulations, and requiring employees to show respect for others in their work.
+The guidelines include always giving the client the advice which is best for it, observing applicable legislation and statutory regulations, and requiring employees to show respect for others in their work.